waynecharr/E_commerce_Back_End/README.md

 - Enter "npm run seeds" - to seed the data in seeds folder
 - Enter "npm run start" - program will work and can be tested via Insomnia

 # Video

-# Updates

-- "initial commit"
-- "set up server connection to sequelize and started definding the database models"
-- "set up route structure for categories, set up insomnia for later demonstration"
-- "updated the category-routes to include the delete and update route functions"
-- "updated the tags-routes.js and product-routes.js.
-Need to do preliminary testing on these two to make sure they're functioning correctly.
-Also includes updated Sequelize models for several files (forgot to save earlier)"